 As teams meet together monthly, it is anticipated that each team member will share the information they know about the students whose supports are being coordinated for.
 This includes sharing documentation from CRPs, including the Work Strategy Assessments and Discovery Staging Records, and Positive Personal Profiles from the educator (see more about these documents in the HOW section).
 Sharing information with other agencies may be a new practice for some team members, but the more information can be shared, the better coordination can take place for students.

 It’s important for the team to establish effective communication among team members and to develop a system to stay in communication with participating students and their families.
 Implementing a data- sharing information system is a helpful way to stay in communication with partnering agencies, students, and families.
 Additionally, a data-sharing information system can be used to track the progress of each student and ensure that students are getting connected to each of the partnering agencies and services.
 This can be done through several ways including a shared Google file, or a student tracking form.
 To find an example of a student tracking form, please visit our Padlet© page.

 Holding Monthly Team Meetings

-The practice of meeting together, in-person if possible, with all members of a School to Work transition team becomes invaluable as partnering agencies learn to work together to coordinate services, strategize, share ideas and support in an effort to help each individual student through Discovery, work based learning experiences, paid internship opportunities and Job Development.
+The practice of meeting together, in-person if possible, with all members of a School to Work transition team becomes invaluable as partnering agencies learn to work together to coordinate services, strategize, share ideas and support in an effort to help each individual student through discovery, work based learning experiences, paid internship opportunities and job development.
 Ensure to develop timelines and think about holding a parent/student orientation night.
-Tips for running a team meeting and a sample agenda can be found here.
-An example of a timeline can be found in the next section.
+Tips for running a team meeting and a sample agenda can be found on our Padlet.©

 Become familiar with the policies, services, and resources each agency provides